How to Prepare Your Toddler for Preschool: A Step-by-Step Guide

 - Social skills are essential for navigating preschool interactions.
 Encourage your kids to take turns during playtime so that they learn how to share things with others as well as cooperate with one another.

-6. Look for School Student Support Service
+6. Look for Student Support Service

 Preparing your toddler for preschool goes beyond academic readiness; it’s also about understanding and utilizing the school’s support services to alleviate stress for both the parent and the child.